kasparsd/minit/readme.md

 - Uses the combined version numbers of the enqueued assets to version the bundles.

-- Loads the concatenated Javascript file in the footer as defered.
+- Loads the concatenated Javascript file in the footer as deferred.
 This will probably break all inline scripts that rely on jQuery being available.
 See the configuration section below for how to disable this.

 ## Screenshots